hungtran84/k8s-cka/dX_whats_next/advance/efk.md

-# How To Set Up an Elasticsearch, Fluentd and Kibana (EFK) Logging Stack on Kubernetes | DigitalOcean
+# How To Set Up an Elasticsearch, Fluentd and Kibana (EFK)

 ![How%20To%20Set%20Up%20an%20Elasticsearch,%20Fluentd%20and%20Kibana%20c4eadf4b6740434687b0958ade5ef5c9/kubernetes_tutorials.png](How%20To%20Set%20Up%20an%20Elasticsearch,%20Fluentd%20and%20Kibana%20c4eadf4b6740434687b0958ade5ef5c9/kubernetes_tutorials.png)